Columbia Sportswear: History

 In February 2024, the Odysseus lunar lander used the Omni-Heat thermal reflective insulation technology produced by Columbia Sportswear.
 In March 2025, an additional spaceship, the Athena lunar lander, was protected by Columbia's Omni-Heat thermal technology.

+In November 2025, Columbia Sportswear launched a new brand platform and advertising campaign emphasizing its focus on designing apparel for real outdoor conditions, using an unconventional and ironic tone to differentiate itself within the outdoor apparel market.In November 2025, Joseph Boyle, son of Columbia CEO Tim Boyle and grandson of Gert Boyle, was named co-president of Columbia Sportswear alongside Peter Bragdon, advancing the company's succession plans.